weinsteinjack/AG-AISOFTDEV/Supporting Materials/Environment_Setup_Guide.md

 **Best practices:**

 * Never commit `.env` to version control.
-* Use separate keys for development vs. production if your organisation requires audit logging.
+* Use separate keys for development vs. production if your organization requires audit logging.
 * If you cannot obtain a provider key, you can still run planning and design labs; code execution labs will require keys to access LLM functionality.

 ---